hiroshi-teramoto/local_cohomology_mixed/README.md

 singular example_codimension_transverse_fold.exe
 ```

 We assume you are familiar with Singular.
 If not please refer to [the singular manual](https://www.singular.uni-kl.de/Manual/4-3-2/index.htm#SEC_Top).
-You can download Singular from [GitHub](https://github.com/Singular/Singular) (The current binary version of Singular (at least at 2024/03/13) contains some bugs in the matrix ordering and the function `sat` to compute the saturation ideal in an exceptional case, which are fixed in the sources.
-To run the code, compile from the latest source as in the instruction in the GitHub page.).
+You can download Singular from [GitHub](https://github.com/Singular/Singular) To run the code, compile from the latest source as in the instruction in the GitHub page.